Best Clip-On Thermal for AR-15 2026: Top Picks Compared (Pulsar, AGM, SIG) header image

 Battery safety

 Use protected cells or manufacturer-approved batteries.
 Secure cable routing for external packs so sling movement cannot tug on connectors mid-recoil.
+A suppressor also reduces flash and blast that can degrade sensor lenses on shorter barrels.

 Clip-on · 640 sensor